percona/percona-xtrabackup/storage/innobase/xtrabackup/doc/source/xtrabackup_bin/xbk_option_reference.rst

    made with the :option:`--compress` option.
 The :option:`--parallel` option will allow multiple files to be decrypted simultaneously.
-In order to decompress, the qpress utility MUST be installed and accessible within the path. |Percona XtraBackup| doesn't automatically remove the compressed files.
+In order to decompress, the qpress utility MUST be installed and accessible within the path. |Percona XtraBackup| does not automatically remove the compressed files.
 In order to clean up the backup directory users should use :option:`--remove-original` option.